Breonna Taylor case: Here's what we know and don't know from the 15 hours of grand jury recordings

 LOUISVILLE, Ky. — Recordings from the Jefferson County grand jury in the Breonna Taylor case were made public Friday after a judge ordered Kentucky Attorney General Daniel Cameron's Office to release them.

-The recordings delivered to the public give a better a picture of what happened the night of March 13 and also leaves further questions.
+The recordings delivered to the public gave a better a picture of what happened the night of March 13 and also leaves further questions.

 Throughout the three-day span of recordings released, jurors heard testimony from officers involved, interviews from Metro Police's Public Integrity Unit, 911 calls from the night and photo evidence.